This example shows how to configure an application server and a central print server for printing with Connection Service in Windows.

 To achieve this, AutoConnect must be installed on each participating machine, such as terminal servers, for example.
 Use ThinPrint Engine for the installation of AutoConnect on Remote Desktops.
 This extension is an option in the Engine installation wizard.

-Then enter the shares from the central print server (in this example: HP Color LaserJet 3600 and Lexmark T644) into the AutoConnect configuration on the terminal server under Map Additional Printers.
+Then enter the shares from the central print server (in this example: HP Color LaserJet 3600 and Lexmark T644) into the AutoConnect configuration on the remote desktop under Map Additional Printers.

-The two printers can now be used for the duration of a terminal session.
+The two printers can now be used for the duration of a remote desktop session.

 Now test the Connection Service installation.
 Print using the newly created printers on both network printers.
 The user who is printing must be enabled for ThinPrint on the license server (see Access user configuration).